-So the books on this list is for teens who love D&D (or another fantasy roleplaying game) and who want to read books with a similar theme.
+So the books on this list is for teens who love D&D (or another fantasy roleplaying game) and who want to read books with a similar vibe.
 Included on the list are books with: high fantasy, adventure, action and fights (with or without monsters), plucky protagonists, fantasy creatures, friendship, overcoming prejudice, family, and more.

 Let me know if you’ve read any of these books yourself, and feel free to leave a comment with any suggestions you might have!

 Sunbolt by Intisar Khanani.
 Protagonist of color.
 Orphaned at a young age, Hitomi has learned to hide her magical aptitude and who her parents really were.
 Most of all, she must conceal her role in the Shadow League, an underground movement working to undermine the powerful and corrupt Arch Mage Wilhelm Blackflame.